The technique is painless, but it is definitely not pretty.

 The petechiae caused by gua sha range in color from fresh red to dark red, blue, or nearly black.
 When gua sha is applied at the site of a new or relatively acute problem, the petechiae are usually bright red.
 This is because the blood stuck in the connective tissue under the skin has not been there for long.
 In contrast, the petechiae that result when gua sha is applied to an area of chronic pain or injury are often bluish or even black.
 This is because the blood has been stagnant for an extended period.

-You can see in the photos above that the petechiae on my neck and shoulders have a bluish cast to them.
+You can see in the photos below that the petechiae on my neck and shoulders have a bluish cast to them.
 This is because, although the crick that I had in my neck had only been bothering me for a couple of weeks, my neck has been subject to problems ever since a car accident which occurred over 12 years ago.
 The color of the petechiae tell me that my current pain is an acute flare up of a chronic problem.

 How quickly the petechiae fade following gua sha is also significant.
 In young people with healthy, vital circulatory systems, petechiae fade very quickly.
 If I perform gua sha on my children in the morning, the petechiae are often nearly gone by the end of the day.
 In contrast, in older individuals, individuals with sluggish circulation, or in cases of long-standing pain, the petechiae may take nearly a week to fade completely.